- The application deadline for all Art and Design Department programs is January 15th.

 Edmonton, Alberta, Canada

-- Evidence of English Language Proficiency (if applicable): TOEFL: minimum score of 580 (paper-based) or a total score of 95 (internet-based), IELTS: minimum overall band score of 7, with at least 6 on each band.
-Exemptions University of Alberta Institutional Code: 0963
+- Evidence of English Language Proficiency (if applicable): Unless you completed a degree taught in English, or come from a country in which English is the Official Language of Instruction, you will have to up-load a score sheet for the TOEFL or IELTS exam to the application system.
+Here is a list of exempted countries and international institutions: Exemptions TOEFL: minimum score of 580 (paper-based) or a total score of 95 (internet-based), IELTS: minimum overall band score of 7, with at least 6 on each band.
+University of Alberta Institutional Code: 0963

 - Statement of intent: Up to 2 pages which describe your current work, a detailed description of your research interests and what you hope to accomplish during the program.